Mistralys/x4-game-notes/cheats-savegame-editing.md

 # Cheats and savegame editing

+## Where to find the savegames?

+X4 saves games under `Documents\Egosoft\X4\70814229\save`.

+The savegames are `.xml` files that are compressed in `.gz` files by default, so you will need to extract them first.

+> NOTE: Delete the `.gz` file after extracting the `.xml` file,
+> otherwise the game will load the compressed file instead of the
+> XML file.

 ## Which editor for XML files?

 The large XML files can be a challenge to open or edit, even on higher end machines.